heroiclabs/nakama-docs/docs/nakama/client-libraries/unity-client-guide.md

 }
 ```

 Unity uses an entity component system (ECS) which makes it possible to share the client across game objects.
-Have a read of <a href="https://docs.unity3d.com/Manual/CreatingAndUsingScripts.html" target="\_blank">Creating and Using Scripts</a> for examples on how to share a C# object across your game objects.
+Check out [Creating and Using Scripts](https://docs.unity3d.com/Manual/CreatingAndUsingScripts.html) for examples on how to share a C# object across your game objects.

 ## Authenticate

 With a client object you can authenticate against the server.
-You can register or login a [user]((../concepts/user-accounts.md) with one of the [authenticate options](../concepts/authentication.md).
+You can register or login a [user](../concepts/user-accounts.md) with one of the [authenticate options](../concepts/authentication.md).

 To authenticate you should follow our recommended pattern in your client code: